garengh4/garengh4/README.md

 Hi, My name is Garen and I am an Electrical Eng.
 Grad!
 I work mainly with java springboot and sometimes delve into Angular and NodeJS.

 My mission in life is code readability with intent for easy down-the-road maintainence.
-I am currently working with Eureka microservice and Jdbc
+I am currently working with Eureka microservice and Jdbc.

-In my spare time I love to read and go on hikes with my cat.
+In my spare time I love to read and go on hikes with my cat. :):)

 <!--
 **garengh4/garengh4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.